connorskees/connorskees.github.io/content/extend-rule.md

 #### Anatomy of a Selector

 The first primitive we want to work with is the selector.
-Selectors are composed of a series of complex selectors, which are themselves composed of compound selectors, which finally are composed of simple selectors.
+Selectors are composed of a series of complex selectors, which are themselves composed of compound selectors, and which finally are composed of simple selectors.

 Simple selectors are the base atoms of a selector.
 They can be either
  - id `#foo`